mbilewicz13/mbilewicz13/README.md

 📫 You can reach me at mbilewicz13@gmail.com

-📝 I'm currently learning REST API in Postman , MySQL(SQL).
+📝 I'm currently learning REST API in Postman .

 ⚡ I love cooking , travel and music :)